benstopford/coherence-bootstrap/README.md

 **More Complex**
 * Hopping between caches on the server
+* Is POF always a good idea - testing serialisation times
 * How listeners can lose data
 * Membership listeners
 * Multithreaded clients